archivesunleashed/archivesunleashed.org/content/new-york/index.md

 Thank you for your interest in the Archives Unleashed Datathon!
 Submissions to attend the March 2020 event at Columbia University, NY have now **closed.**

-However, you may want to checkout:
+However, you may want to check out:

 * **Montreal Datathon, 14-15 May 2020**.
 Call for Participation is **open** until **1 Dec 2019 @ midnight (EST)**.
 This event directly follows the IIPC [Web Archiving Conference](http://netpreserve.org/ga2020/).
 Please visit the **[Montreal datathon](http://netpreserve.org/ga2020/datathon/)** event page for submission details.